beliveau-lab/TigerFISH/docs/source/tutorials.rst

 .. image:: imgs/repeat_discovery_config.png
      :width: 500
      :alt: Tigerfish config.yml file for test genome

+**Note**: It's *extremely* important to list all specific scaffolds of interest where repeat discovery will happen.
+In this case since we are interested in designing probes against this entire test genome, we list both chromosomes as their names are found within the genome FASTA file.
+Here, you can see that "chr4" and "chrX" are listed appropriately.
+If one wanted to perform repeat discovery on just one of these scaffolds, the others need not be listed.

 The **run_pipeline.sh** script is what is used to execute the pipeline: